mulka/ploverwiki/Open-Steno-Project-Timeline.md

 ### The future - 2017 and onwards

 Don't worry, Plover development continues.
-Benoit Pierre is working on support for other layouts and chording systems, user plugins, different GUIs (including a QT version), and Python 3.

 You can see the [issues and feature requests on GitHub](https://github.com/openstenoproject/plover/issues), join in the developer discussions by joining the [Plover #devtalk forum](https://discordapp.com/channels/136953735426473984/144999734254370816), and/or watch out for news published on the blog.

+Coming soon - Support for other layouts and chording systems, user plugins, and different GUIs.